What would you say if someone told you that there’s not only one, but many people walking around the earth that may be your soul mate?

 A soul mate union invites you to open differently than you would alone, become flexible, let go of behaviors that don’t benefit you or the relationship.

-As fiery as it can get with a soul mate—good passionate and bad passionate—your mutual bond, the familiarity and instinctive trust, motivates you to resolve conflict instead of bolting.
+As fiery as it can get with a soul mate—good passionate and bad passionate—your mutual bond, familiarity, and instinctive trust, motivates you to resolve conflict instead of bolting.
 Getting to the other side of an impasse—working out a problem—feels marvelous.
 As barriers dissolve, the space between two people opens; there’s room for ecstasy.

 Related: The 7 C’s Of Happy Relationships